calum74/sequence/docs/tutorial.md

 ## What is a sequence?

-A _sequence_ is just a series of elements, that can even be infinite.
-Sequences can be used in any situation where a list or collection is required, and replaces the car crash of alternatives in C++ with something simpler and more powerful.
+A _sequence_ is simply a series of elements of the same type.
+A sequence can be empty or infinite.
+Sequences can be used in any situation where a list or collection is required, and replaces the multitude of incompatible alternatives in C++ with something consistent, universal, simpler and more powerful.

 Sequences can only be iterated in the forwards direction.
-They are C++ sequential containers, with an input iterator type.
+Sequences are C++ sequential containers, with an input iterator type.

 Sequences are lightweight wrappers over some underlying collection, that provide a consistent interface across a range of underlying implementations, and imbue collections with additional functionality in a consistent way.